xdtlab/pydaten/README.md

 As an example, users can build a Twitter-like social network on top of Daten, without the need of a remote server, with everything, including the HTML pages, CSS styles, JS files and images uploaded in the blockchain itself.

 ## Data and Addresses, building blocks of the Daten Network
-All of the transactions in the Daten blockc\ have unique identifiers associated with them.
+All of the transactions in the Daten blockchain have unique identifiers associated with them.
 These identifiers are dot-separated names, representing a huge tree of data.

 Each transaction in the Daten blockchain has a property called **data** which is used to store up to 64KB of data with different types, including **Strings**, **Bytes**, **Booleans**,  **Decimals**, **Maps**, **Lists** (and **Functions** in the future) in itself.

 Daten nodes are continuously indexing the incoming transactions in their database, which is used to store entire transaction history of the Daten blockchain.
 There are currently two ways for querying this database.
 You can either find a transaction by its full-name or find all transactions associated with children of a particular name.
 Both of those operations are fast and efficient.

 Consider the blog example mentioned earlier, you can find contents of the second post of Alice by querying `post2.alice.blog`, or you can find all comments attached to the first post of Bob by querying `*.post1.bob`.

 One who has created and signed a transaction, owns the name of that transactions, and that means, if other users ever transfer money to this name (Instead of a public-key), the public-key will be the final owner of that money.

  - If you send a transaction to a public-key with name `alice`, she will own the name `alice`.